Is Not Possible

 A good example is the word school.
-Church is a place of learning so we call it a Sunday School.
+The church is a place of learning so we call it a Sunday School.
 That can be good or bad.

 In other words, they learned to love what they used to hate.

-But there are other words which aren’t so easy to work around.
+But there are other words that aren’t so easy to workaround.
 They are used as insults when referring to the church and believers take it personally.
 One such word is Crutch.

 Religion Is A Crutch

 Religion is nothing but a crutch for people who can’t handle life!

 But really, does anyone live entirely crutch-free?
 Life can at times be difficult and we all rely on a crutch or two when it is.
 Religion or church is only one such crutch.

 That, of course, means we shouldn’t be so defensive, but I would also say that using a crutch as an analogy for weakness is not very smart.
 There are many fearless and strong crutch dependent people who wouldn’t appreciate being slurred in this way.